 According to the 2002 Windham County Vermont Child Care Needs Assessment, Vermont has a large percentage of women in the workforce.
-If this trend continues it is possible that there will be an increased need in the community for child care.

-As of August 2013, the Vermont Department for Children and Families website reported that there was only one registered or licensed child care facility in the Town of Windham, the Windham School Pre-K Program.
-Child care facilities can be found in some of the towns that surround Windham including Grafton, Londonderry, Townshend, and Chester.
+If this trend continues it is possible that there will be an increased need in the community for childcare.
+As of September 2019, the Vermont Department for Children and Families website reported that there was no registered or licensed child care facility in the Town of Windham.
+Childcare facilities can be found in some of the towns that surround Windham including Grafton, Londonderry, Townshend, and Chester.